idiazroncero/huesos/src/scss/homepage.md

 ### Third-parties are the best parties

-Some nasty HTML stuff (lixe the infamous `<select>` inputs or responsive HTML tables) need to be "normalized" and tamed.
+Some nasty HTML stuff (lixe the infamous `<select>`) need to be tamed.
 We use JS for this.

 Javascript libraries are bundled into Huesos following this criteria:

 - Zero overweight.
 Small, concise, single-purpose libraries
-- Vanilla javascript. jQuery shouldn't be a dependency right from the start.
+- Vanilla javascript. jQuery shouldn't be a dependency.

 These are the winners: